antarctica/lantern/docs/dev.md

 New configuration options should be added to the base config class as properties, overridden as needed in environment subclasses.
 Where a configuration should be configurable at runtime it should be read as an environment variable and documented in the [Configuration](/docs/config.md) documentation.

-## File paths

-Use Python's [`pathlib`](https://docs.python.org/3.8/library/pathlib.html) library for file paths.

-Where displaying a file path to the user, use the absolute/resolved form to aid in debugging.

 ## Templates